Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children

 (CNN) — Israel vowed Hezbollah will “pay the price” after blaming the Lebanese militant group for a rocket attack in the Israeli-occupied Golan Heights that killed 12 children, touching off fears once again that an all-out war would envelop the region.

-Hezbollah says it “firmly denies” it was behind the strike, the deadliest to hit Israel since the October 7 attacks.
+Hezbollah says it “firmly denies” it was behind the strike, the deadliest to hit Israel or Israeli-controlled territory since the October 7 attacks.

 Israeli warplanes conducted airstrikes against Hezbollah targets “deep inside Lebanese territory” and along the border overnight Sunday, according to a statement from the military on Sunday morning.
 It was not immediately clear whether there were any casualties from those strikes.

-Note: Correction: This story has been updated to correct the number of Israeli Jewish settlers in the Golan Heights.